dlt-interoperability/commitment-agent/readme.md

 ### Update the config properties

-Update the config file in `/src/main/resources/config.properties` to point to the correct location of the network connection profile for the Fabric network and the CA certificate.
+Update the config file in `fabric-client/src/main/resources/config.properties` to point to the correct location of the network connection profile for the Fabric network and the CA certificate.

-The driver port can also be changed from this file if needed.
+The state proof service and commitment service gRPC ports can also be changed from this file if needed.

 ### Clone the bulletin board repo